Consensys/quorum-hibernate/docs/how-it-works.md

 The above sequence diagram outlines the waking process for the following scenario:

-1. Node *A* and Node *B* are both running Node Manager, GoQuorum Blockchain Client, and Tessera Privacy Manager
+1. Node *A* and Node *B* are both running Node Manager, GoQuorum Blockchain Client and Tessera Privacy Manager
 2. All GoQuorum and Tessera nodes are hibernated due to inactivity
 3. Node Manager *A* (acting as a proxy for GoQuorum *A*) receives a new private transaction